jscharnitzke/gitbasics/README.md

 2) Create a branch on your fork called *simple-test*

-3) On that branch, add your name and email address to the file userinfo.txt
+3) On that branch, create a file called userinfo.txt and add your name and email address to that file

 4) Commit your changes